 Revision Notes for Class 12 English Flamingo Prose

-Flamingo Prose Notes Class 12 English
+Flamingo Prose Revision Notes for Class 12 English

 Here the tigers symbolize the unquestioned authority of man enjoyed by him over his woman counterpart.
 The lines suggest the dispassionate and unconcerned attitude of the male towards the desire for freedom among women.
 Here, Aunt Jennifer tries to find an escape in her art but ends up portraying an image of her own suppression.
 While woman can never free herself from the oppressive authority of her male counterpart, the male, on the other hand will go on enjoying his authoritative arrogance and ferocity without any fear of regrets.